Levar Stoney: Development of affordable housing

-In 2021, Stoney proclaimed April 17th as "Giles B. Jackson Day" for all of Giles B. Jackson's accomplishments, and it was awarded on the 150th anniversary of the historic Jackson Ward neighborhood.
+Further efforts to redevelop other areas, including Gilpin Court and Jackson Ward, were initiated with a focus on increasing affordable housing and engaging residents in the planning process.
+In 2021, Stoney proclaimed April 17 as "Giles B. Jackson Day" recognizing all of Giles B. Jackson's accomplishments, and it was awarded on the 150th anniversary of the historic Jackson Ward neighborhood.